Bomb carrier for Kutuzov

 Today is the anniversary of the tests of the first Russian airship, built in 1812 year in the estate near Moscow Vorontsovo under the leadership of the German carpenter and self-taught inventor Franz Leppich.
 According to the inventor, his airship had to lift as many 50 people and fly in any direction, including upwind.
 The airship was planned to be used as a ground attack aircraft and bomber in the upcoming general battle with Napoleon’s army.

-For this, Leppih assumed to load it with boxes of gunpowder and dump them on enemy soldiers through hatches in the bottom of the gondola.
-Obviously, these improvised "bombs" were supplied with some kind of percussion fuze, but nothing is known about their design.
-In addition, according to the designer, the airship was supposed to be armed with rocket launchers, however, given that the balloon was filled with hydrogen, it was not a very good idea.
+To do this, Leppich proposed loading it with boxes of gunpowder and dropping them on enemy soldiers through hatches in the bottom of the gondola.
+Apparently, these improvised "air bombs" were equipped with some kind of impact fuses, but nothing is known about their design.
+In addition, according to the designer's plan, the airship was supposed to be armed missile installations, however, given that the balloon's shell was filled with hydrogen, this was not a very good idea.

 At the top is a drawing of the airship, made from the preserved outline of Leppich himself, and at the bottom is his modern reconstruction.
 The device was a large balloon-shaped pear-shaped 57 meters long.
 It was covered with a rope net, and a wooden power frame and a gondola were suspended from it.
 Behind the hinges was attached the "tail", which served as the elevator, and on the sides - the "oars", which were actuated by the "oarsmen" sitting in the gondola.
 Unfortunately, neither Leppih himself, nor his curators, who had allocated funds for the construction of the airship, did not know that the rowing propulsor was absolutely ineffective for aircraft due to the low density of the earth's atmosphere.